workco/xenolith/README.md

 # Xenolith

 Xenolith is a command-line based tool that allows for files to be encrypted with public keys and accessed by those who have access.
-With the main component being FiloSottile's [age](https://github.com/FiloSottile/age) library for encryption, Xenolith uses `ssh-rsa`, `ssh-ed25519`, and age's `keygen` keys.
+With the main component being FiloSottile's [age](https://github.com/FiloSottile/age) library for encryption, Xenolith uses `ssh-rsa`, `ssh-ed25519`, and age's `keygen` for keys.

 # Installation